digitalave/digitalave-old-site.github.io/_posts/2019-12-16-How_To_Setup_Intrusion_Detection_Using_Snort_on_PfSense.md

 **Services > Snort > Global Settings**

-To setting up Snort for the first time we need to head over to "**Global Settings**" tab and enable required rule sets to be downloaded.
+To setting up Snort for the first time, We need to head over to "**Global Settings**" tab and enable required rule sets to be downloaded.

+Enable Snort VRT

 * **Snort VRT** : **Enabled**

 <img src="/images/Snort-pfsense/snort_5_N.jpg" width="100%">

-Either you can sing up as a free user or paid user.
+Either you can sign up as a free user or paid user.
 After you singed up,  you will get a "snort OinkMaster Code"

 First of all you'll need to get registered on www.snort.org.
 They will provide a unique code after the registration.